Cethy/SwaggerToolsBundle/README.md

 #### `x-parent`
 Custom swagger property providing the means to declare a parent class to the entity generated.

+#### `x-repository`
+Custom swagger property providing the means to declare a doctrine repository class to the entity generated.

 #### `x-exclude`
-The generator will ignore definitions with `x-exclude: false`.
+Custom swagger property ; The generator will ignore definitions with `x-exclude: false`.

 ### Todo